gesievi/RADii/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst.txt

 .. image:: ../Quick_Guide/1_LV_Explo_Images/Grashopper/01_Quick_Guide_Publisher.png

-Every RadiiGrashopper_ file starts with the Connect_ |Connect| component.
+Every RadiiGrasshopper_ file starts with the Connect_ |Connect| component.
 To it, you connect the PublishMaterial_ |PublishMaterial_icon| and the PublishGeometry_ |PublishGeometry_icon|, components.
 Add a geometry pipeline or other geometry to the later as shown in the picture.